 Want your kids to enjoy low-carb lunches?
 Dunk the junk food?
-Eat healthily and not spend all day in the kitchen?
+Eat healthy WITHOUT spending all day in the kitchen.

 Brilliant!
 Because I have a healthy kids planner to help you get started with low-carb kids meals and snack ideas below.

 Following my last post on Low Carb Kids 1, here is the printable “Ultimate Guide To low carb lunches”.
 It is aimed at children and school lunches, but can easily be used as a template for making low carb lunches to take to work.
 Print it and get your children involved.

 - Low Carb Kids 3 – a 2-week guide to school lunches

 - Low Carb Kids 4 – how to make a low carb lunchbox, and more Low Carb lunchbox ideas

 - Low Carb Kids 5 – Healthy sugar-free snacks for after school

 - FREE printable PDF guide to Healthy Sugar-Free after school snacks